Gleyber Torres Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the seventh-ranked team ERA among all MLB pitching staffs (3.81).
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.78).

-- Rangers pitchers combine to surrender 76 home runs (one per game), the fifth-fewest in baseball.
+- Rangers pitchers combine to allow 76 home runs (one per game), the fifth-fewest in baseball.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up six hits.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the right-hander went 2 1/3 innings, surrendering six earned runs while allowing six hits.

-- In 16 games this season, the 28-year-old has a 2.92 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.